Android-Emulation-Testing/Android-Emulation-Testing.github.io/index.md

 #### Failure Scene Capture

+To effectively capture failure scene, we propose a considerate method that combines content-aware memory image pruning with failsafe data collection.
-We have provided the source code of the failure scene capture mechanisms mentioned in our paper in the [`capture` folder](https://github.com/Android-Emulation-Testing/code-and-data/tree/main/capture).
+We have provided the source code of the failure scene capture mechanisms in the [`capture` folder](https://github.com/Android-Emulation-Testing/code-and-data/tree/main/capture).

 #### Enhancements

+In order to effectively enhance the testing fidelity on virtualized devices, we have devised threefold enhancements that eliminate most of the failure discrepancies in reality:

+ * Graphics Resource Format Extension
+ * Background Management Strategy Adaptation
+ * Dynamic Binary Patching

-We have provided the source code of the enhancements mentioned in our paper in the [`enhancements` folder](https://github.com/Android-Emulation-Testing/code-and-data/tree/main/enhancements).
+We have provided the source code of the above enhancements in the [`enhancements` folder](https://github.com/Android-Emulation-Testing/code-and-data/tree/main/enhancements).

 ### Data Release